-However, while the promise of low prices is strong, pricing is a delicate balance: too high and no one will buy, too low and everyone will go, as the Harvard Business Review notes.
+However, while the promise of low prices is strong, pricing is a delicate balance: too high and no one will buy, too low and everyone could go.
+So while your offers might be good, your customers might think they are too good to be true.
+That's why you need something else to assure your customers that the deals are real.

-You need something else to assure your customers the deals are real.
-And your customers themselves might hold all the answers.
-Here's how customer feedback can increase your conversions, just in time for Black Friday and Cyber Monday.
+Here's how to build trust through customer feedback to increase your conversions just in time for Black Friday and Cyber Monday.

 Persuasive product descriptions, low prices, or a cool looking site are nothing without assurance you're worth spending money on.
 For that, customers turn to what other people have experienced.